SHEFFcode/GeeksForGeeks/README.md

 # GeeksForGeeks
 In this repo I intend to create a full featured repository of all of my algorithms knowledge, compelte with C# implementations of various algorithms along with video explanations and links to relevant resources.
-Push to.
+Push.

 ## Index: